dragonth2022/Factorization-Algorithms/README.md

 In this project, I aim to implement the 3 (4?) best integer factorization algorithms currently known, as I learn them.
 They are (in the order to be implemented):

-1. Lenstra Elliptic Curve Factorization (main prototype done, optimizations, extensions, and simplifications not yet done)
+1. Lenstra Elliptic Curve Factorization (main prototype done.
+To do: optimizations, extensions, and simplifications)
 2. Quadratic Sieve
 3. General Number Field Sieve
 4. (?)
 Rational Sieve